reubenkavalov/Twit-To-Redd-Project/README.md

 # Twit-To-Redd-Project
-Recommends subreddits from Reddit based on specified Twitter user "likes"
+Using Natural Language Processing to suggest subreddits from Reddit based on specified Twitter user "likes".

 # Goal of the Project